Cigar bar: United Kingdom

-This Parisian civette, opened in 1716, is thought to be the oldest in the world.This venue is noteworthy as it is one of the few places in England where smoking indoors is still permissible due to an exemption for stores where at least half of their sales come from cigars and pipe tobacco.
+This Parisian civette, opened in 1716, is thought to be the oldest in the world.
+This venue is noteworthy as it is one of the few places in England where smoking indoors is still permissible due to an exemption for stores where at least half of their sales come from cigars and pipe tobacco.
 In addition to on-site smoking, James J Fox provides a dedicated sampling lounge.

 While there has been a decrease in cigar consumption in the UK following the mid-1990s, the cigar culture has shown signs of transformation.
 An increased presence of cigar terraces in luxury hotels has been observed, and newer establishments have reported positive growth.
 The changing attitudes towards cigarette smoking and the impact of the indoor smoking ban have led to a shift in consumption patterns, with some smokers exploring cigars as a luxury good or occasional indulgence.

 United States

 The only two cigar bars in Major League Baseball are the Cuesta-Rey Cigar Bar at Tropicana Field, home of the Tampa Bay Rays, and the Camacho Cigar Bar at Comerica Park, home of the Detroit Tigers.
 Cuesta-Rey cigars originally were made in Tampa, while Camacho cigars are distributed in Miami.

 In the United States the Private Smoking Club in Cincinnati, Ohio claims to be first cigar bar opening in 1995.

+In New York State, the Department of Health issued implementation guidance in 2003 for the Clean Indoor Air Act that included a definition of “cigar bar” and criteria for reviewing waiver applications and issuing waivers.

+Some U.S. jurisdictions include narrow exemptions or permitting regimes for tobacco bars like the 2023 Connecticut law that expanded eligibility for tobacco bars that hold a liquor permit to allow indoor smoking under specified conditions, effective 1 October 2023.